 If a person acts because he accepts certain moral norms, his action is the result of the principles that happen to be part of his moral code.
 He merely carries out orders.
 He is a higher form of automaton.
 Inject some stimulus into his mind and, right away, the gearwheels of his moral principles will begin to turn in a lawful manner to produce a Christian, humane, or selfless action or an action to further cultural progress.
 It is only when I follow my love for my objective that it is I, myself, who act.
 At this level of morality I do not acknowledge a lord over me, or an external authority, or a so-called inner voice.
 I do not accept any external principle for my conduct, because I have found the reason for my action in myself, namely, my love of action.

-(I do not try to prove intellectually whether my deed is good or evil; I do it out of my love for it.
-My action becomes “good” if my intuition, steeped in love, fits in the right way in the interrelationships between things; the world continuum.
-This can be experienced intuitively.
-My action becomes “evil” if that is not the case.
+(I do not ask whether my deed is good or evil; I do it out of my love for it.
+My action is “good” if my intuition, steeped in love, fits in the right way in the interrelationships between things; the world continuum.
+This can be experienced intuitively (see 12.
+3).
+My action is “evil” if that is not the case.
 1918) I do not ask myself, “How would another person act in my situation?”
 Rather, I act as I, this particular individuality, is motivated to act.
 I am not led by what is usually done, no common custom, no universal human principle that applies to all, no moral standard.
 Rather, my immediate guide is my love for the goal.
 I feel no compulsion, neither the compulsion of nature that dominates me through my instincts, nor the compulsion of moral commandments.
 I simply want to carry out what lies within me.